lukemorton/pieces/README.md

 This gem will take your HTML and CSS components and compile them into a static site.

- - Build simple static sites, including blogs
+ - Build static sites and blogs
  - Produce styleguides for your rails applications
  - Mock up designs